 Without a team in place to handle the increased workload, you’ll quickly become overwhelmed and won’t be able to effectively scale your company.
 Since you might not have the resources available to support a more extensive operation, you’ll need a larger team.

-Part 1: Preparations for scaling a small business
+3 steps before scaling a small business

 If you’ve determined that scaling is the right move for your business, here are three steps that will help you do it right: